How to remove black mold from drywall

-Removing mold from unfinished drywall will take considerably longer and is somewhat more complex.
-There will be no actual cleaning involved – instead the moldy section will be cut out and replaced.
-If you do not like doing this type of work then its recommended you employ the services of a contractor.
+Removing mold from unpainted drywall will take considerably longer and is somewhat more complicated.
+There will be no actual cleaning involved – instead, the moldy section will be cut out and replaced.
+If you do not like doing this type of work, then its recommended you employ the services of a contractor.

-What you will need: Plastic sheets, pencil, utility knife, some sandpaper, new piece of drywall, drywall compound and a vacuum cleaner (preferably a HEPA filtered vacuum).
+What you will need: Plastic sheets, a pencil, a utility knife, some sandpaper, a new piece of drywall, some drywall compound, and a vacuum cleaner (preferably a HEPA filtered vacuum).

-Cover the immediate surrounding area: Since we will be disturbing the mold during the removal process we have to use plastic sheets to cover the surrounding areas.
+Cover the immediate surrounding area: Since we will be disturbing the mold during the removal process, we have to use plastic sheets to cover the surrounding areas.
 This is important since disturbing it could potentially release countless numbers of spores into the air.
-Also ensure the room is well ventilated and be sure to wear a respiratory mask so you do not breathe any spores in.
+Also, ensure the room is well ventilated and be sure to wear a respirator mask, so you do not breathe any spores in.

-Remove the affected section of drywall: Carefully mark straight line squares with a pencil around the section you want removed.
-Once done take a utility knife and carefully cut straight along the lines and remove the section.
+Remove the affected section of drywall: Carefully mark straight line squares with a pencil around the part you want to be removed.
+Once done, take a utility knife and carefully cut straight along the lines and remove the section.
 Be careful where you place the cut-out section as it does contain mold.

-Clean up any potential spores: After safely disposing the old wall section, throw the plastic sheets away and vacuum the entire area.
-It’s recommended you use a HEPA vacuum system but if you do not have one a regular vacuum is your next best bet.
+Clean up any potential spores: After safely disposing of the old wall section, throw the plastic sheets away and vacuum the entire area.
+It’s recommended you use a HEPA vacuum system, but if you do not have one, a regular vacuum is your next best bet.

 Finishing touches: Apply some drywall compound around the edges of the new piece.
-This will help secure it into position and close off gaps and cracks.
+This secures it into position and closes off gaps and cracks.
 Allow 24 hours for the compound to dry before using sandpaper to carefully even off the edges.
 Done!

-Mold resistant drywall: Use mold resistant drywall wherever possible.
-It costs a little bit more than the ordinary type and is not 100% foolproof but it does drastically reduce the risk and can save you from problems later.
+Mold resistant drywall: Use mold-resistant drywall wherever possible.
+It costs a little bit more than the conventional type and is not 100% foolproof, but it does drastically reduce the risk and can save you from problems later.
 They are available from most good hardware stores and even your local Home Depot.

-Paint wall surfaces: Drywall has a porous surface and this allows fungal roots to dig their way down.
+Paint wall surfaces: Drywall has a porous surface, and this allows fungal roots to dig their way down.
 This is the reason why unpainted drywall has to be cut out and replaced whenever mold appears on it.
-To reduce the amount of work required make sure it’s painted.
-That way the pores are sealed and whatever mold is on it can simply be washed off.
-You can even take it a step further and use a mold resistant paint.
+To reduce the amount of work required, make sure it’s painted.
+That way, the pores are sealed, and whatever mold grows on it can simply be washed off.
+You can even take it a step further and use a mold-resistant paint.

 Indoor humidity: Consider investing in a good dehumidifier system to keep indoor humidity levels in check.
 This won’t only spare your walls from fungal growth but just about everything else too.

-Moisture levels behind walls: In a lot of cases the problem is a leak behind walls where it’s out of sight.
-Periodically check the moisture levels behind drywall with the help of a quality moisture detector.
+Moisture levels behind walls: In a lot of cases, the problem is a leak behind walls where it’s out of sight.
+Periodically check the moisture levels behind your walls with the help of a quality moisture detector.